cashfree/cashfree-magento/Readme.md

 Please try clearing your Magento Cache from your admin panel (System -> Cache Management) if you are experiencing any issues.

 ### Note:
-- This installation work only in Magento 2.x.
+- Refer [master](https://github.com/cashfree/cashfree-magento) for magento 2.3.x and latest version.
-- For Magento 1.9 please download `master-1.9` branch
+- For Magento 2.2.x and lower version, please download [magento-2.2.x](https://github.com/cashfree/cashfree-magento/tree/magento-2.2.x) branch